aanchaltripathy/GoCalculator/README.md

 # GoCalculator
-A calculator with basic arithmetic operation built in Golang
+## A calculator with basic arithmetic operation built in Golang
+- Addition
+- Substraction
+- Multiplication
+- Division